Types of templates

 Live/Surround templates can be used for generating code in existing files and (if there is the

 $SELECTION$parameter in the template body) for surrounding code fragments with template code, such as

 Each live template is identified by a Shortcut — a short string of characters, for example

 .nullafter an expression and ReSharper will create an

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.